MisoAI/miso-wordpress-plugin/README.md

 # Miso WordPress plugin

-This is the official plugin for miso.ai data integration, which sync your WordPress posts to your Miso catalog.
+This is the official plugin for [Miso AI](https://miso.ai/) data integration, which sync your WordPress posts to your Miso catalog.

 Miso.ai is a LLM API service that answers questions accurately solely based on your content.
 This plugin keeps your Miso catalog up-to-date by syncing your WordPress posts to your Miso catalog by the following features: